pokerth/pokerth-snap/README.md

 * clone the repository and enter the folder

-* building this snap inside a vm requires multipass -
+* building this snap inside a vm requires multipass / @TODO: detailed explanation

 * run snapcraft
   `snapcraft`